janhartmann/flight-spotter/README.md

 ## Contributions

-Have an idea, a bug fix or some comments?
+Have an idea, a bug fix, comments or questions?
 Open an issue and let's have a talk!

+## License

+MIT